CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Rayleigh Scattering a New, Blue Surface of Last Scattering

 \section{Rayleigh Scattering a New, Blue Surface of Last Scattering}

-Thomson scattering, which generated the observed primary CMB fluctuations, is frequency independent.
-Just after recombination, Rayleigh scattering of neutral species can generate a secondary CMB signal, but the signal will be frequency dependent.
-FYST-\pcam's unique frequency coverage could potentially help us detect this signal, which eventually will benefit cosmological parameter inference.
-The aim of the CCATp collaboration is to make a first detection and this section will present a forecast how FYST-\pcam will contribute to this effort.
+Just after recombination, Rayleigh scattering of neutral species can generate a secondary CMB signal.
+Unlike the primary signal, generated by Thomson scattering, this signal is frequency dependent.
+The unique frequency coverage of \pcam could potentially help us detect this signal, which eventually will benefit cosmological parameter inference.
+This section explores the feasibility of a first detection of the Rayleigh signal using \pcam on FYST.

-In Section \ref{sec:RS_intro} we briefly review the physics of Rayleigh section and potential constraining power if detected.
-In Section~\ref{sec:RS_detectability} we will discuss the detectability of the Rayleigh signal with CCATp followed by a more in-depth discussion of detectability in the presence of foregrounds in Section~\ref{sec:RS_foregrounds}.
+In Section \ref{sec:RS_intro} we briefly review the physics of CMB Rayleigh scattering and cosmological constraining power enabled by its measurement.
+In Section~\ref{sec:RS_detectability} we discuss the detectability of the Rayleigh signal.
+We will comment on the role of the atmosphere and show how this affects detectabilty prospects with \pcam.
+Finally, we will show the impact of foregrounds in Section~\ref{sec:RS_foregrounds}.